VasilMG/Django-ExchangeLogisticsApp/README.md

 5. Run the project
  - python manage.py runserver

-6. Finally open the project in your browser - http://127.0.0.1:8000/ or http://localhost:8000/
+6. Finally open the project in your browser - http://localhost:8000/

  - If you wish, you can create a superuser with the command  -> python manage.py createsuperuser
- - After that through the admin page (http://127.0.0.1:8000/admin/) you can create a staff user/group so that you can access the 'Settings' feature.
+ - After that through the admin page (http://localhost:8000/admin/) you can create a staff user/group so that you can access the 'Settings' feature.

  I have used PostgresSQL but I have left both Postgres and SQLite settings in the settings.py file.
 So feel free to use the DB you prefer.